HITB-CyberWeek/proctf-2019/writeups/tracker/tracker.md

 teardown and congestion control.
 It does not provide reliable in-order delivery.

-Each message is a serialized by MessagePack Python structure.
+Each message is a Python structure serialized with MessagePack.

-Messages have two types:
+There are two kinds of messages:
 - Requests, which are sent by users/trackers.
 They consist of **request type** and variable-sized arguments.
 - Responses, which are sent by service.
 They consist of **status** and variable-sized arguments.

-Requests are slightly encrypted (XOR-ed with a key).
+Requests are slightly obfuscated (XOR-ed with a key).
 The key is sent by the service to the client as the first message after connection is established.
 Responses are not encrypted.